 WWW/HTTP Code sample

-Data flows through the OSI model in a step-by-step process:
+For a colaborative transmission, data flows through the OSI model in a step-by-step process:

 - Presentation Layer: Data is formatted and encrypted.